 NSRect.ZeroRect indicating that the line simply doesn’t fit.
 In such a case it’s up to the typesetter to propose a different rectangle or to move on to a different container.
 When a text container shifts a line fragment rectangle, the layout manager takes this into account for subsequent lines.

 The typesetter makes one final adjustment when it actually fits text into the rectangle.
 This adjustment is a small amount fixed by the

 NSTextContainer object, called the line fragment padding, which defines the portion on each end of the line fragment rectangle left blank.
 Text is inset within the line fragment rectangle by this amount (the rectangle itself is unaffected).
 Padding allows for small-scale adjustment of the text container’s region at the edges and around any holes and keeps text from directly abutting any other graphics displayed near the region.
 You can change the padding from its default value with the

 setLineFragmentPadding: method.
 Note that line fragment padding isn’t a suitable means for expressing margins; you should set the

 NSTextView object’s position and size for document margins or the paragraph margin attributes for text margins.

 In addition to the line fragment rectangle itself, the typesetter returns a rectangle called the used rectangle.
 This is the portion of the line fragment rectangle that actually contains glyphs or other marks to be drawn.
 By convention, both rectangles include the line fragment padding and the interline space calculated from the font’s line height metrics and the paragraph’s line spacing parameters.
 However, the paragraph spacing (before and after) and any space added around the text, such as that caused by center-spaced text, are included only in the line fragment rectangle and not in the used rectangle.

-See Layout Geometry: The NSTextContainer Class in Text System Storage Layer Overview for more information about text containers.
+See Layout Geometry: The NSTextContainer Class for more information about text containers.
 See The Layout Manager for more information about the layout process.